Military history of Pakistan: Mughal Empire

 From the 16th to the 19th century, the formidable Mughal empire covered much of India.
 In 1739, the Persian emperor Nader Shah invaded India, defeated the Mughal Emperor Muhammad Shah, and occupied most of Balochistan and the Indus plain.
 After Nadir Shah's death, the kingdom of Afghanistan was established in 1747 by one of his generals, Ahmad Shah Abdali, and included Kashmir, Peshawar, Daman, Multan, Sindh and Punjab.
 In the south, a succession of autonomous dynasties (the Daudpotas, Kalhoras and Talpurs) had asserted the independence of Sind, from the end of Aurangzeb's reign.
 Most of Balochistan came under the influence of the Khan of Kalat, apart from some coastal areas such as Gwadar, which were ruled by the Sultan of Oman.

 The Sikh Confederacy (1748–1799) was a group of small states in the Punjab that emerged in a political vacuum created by rivalry between the Mughals, Afghans and Persians.
 The Confederacy drove out the Mughals, repelled several Afghan invasions and in 1764 captured Lahore.
 However, after the retreat of Ahmed Shah Abdali, the Confederacy suffered instability as disputes and rivalries emerged.
 The Sikh empire (1799–1849) was formed on the foundations of the Confederacy by Ranjit Singh who proclaimed himself "Sarkar-i-Wala", and was referred to as the Maharaja of Lahore.
 His empire eventually extended as far west as the Khyber Pass and as far south as Multan.
 Amongst his conquests were Kashmir in 1819 and Peshawar in 1834, although the Afghans made two attempts to recover Peshawar.

+British annexation

+None of the territory of modern Pakistan was ruled by the British, or other European powers, until 1839, when Karachi, then a small fishing village with a mud fort guarding the harbour, was taken, and held as an enclave with a port and military base for the First Afghan War that soon followed.
+The rest of Sindh was taken in 1843, and in the following decades, first the East India Company, and then after the post-Sepoy Mutiny (1857–1858) direct rule of Queen Victoria of the British Empire, took over most of the country partly through wars, and also treaties.
+The main wars were that against the Baloch Talpur dynasty, ended by the Battle of Miani (1843) in Sindh, the Anglo-Sikh Wars (1845–1849) and the Anglo-Afghan Wars (1839–1919).
+By 1893, all modern Pakistan was part of the British Indian Empire, and remained so until independence in 1947.

-After the Maharaja's death the empire was weakened by internal divisions and political mismanagement.
-The British annexed the Sikh Empire in 1849 after the Second Anglo-Sikh War.
+British historian John Keay notes that while most of British India had generally been consolidated through treaties and more nonviolent means, much of what is now Pakistan had to be physically conquered.
+After Ranjit Singh's death, the Sikh Empire was weakened by internal divisions and political mismanagement.
+It fell to the British in 1849 after the Second Anglo-Sikh War.

+Different regions of Pakistan were conquered by East India Company as below: